sinjinablueshirt/reverb_backend/design/4b_design.md

 ## Added Queries

 In my 4a submission none of my concepts had queries.
-So I had to make some for each concept so taht the front end could access important information.
+So I had to make some for each concept so that the front end could access important information.
 Additionally, as I was implementing queries, I noticed that some of my actions/queries initially took in arguments like normal code but had to change so they took in JSON-like objects (and returned JSON objects)

 ## Changing file handling
 I needed to drastically change the way files work.
 I realized in 4b that I can't just pass in a file path to the concept since backend cant just acceess the local files.
 To do this, I changed FileUrl by splitting the uploadfile action into two actions, requestupload and confirmupload.
 It took A LOT of trial and error working with GCS to get this to work, but I eventually figured out how to create buckets anre quest upload urls to those buckets.
 Later on, I also realized that I needed to create an action to request a viewing Url every time I want to see the contents of a file, so I created an action to support this.